Charges against Manitoba priest hit hard for residential school survivors - The Turtle Island News

 Anyone with any information related to this incident are asked to contact Little Grand Rapids RCMP at 204-397-2249.

-Dave Baxter is a Local Journalism Initiative Reporter with WINNIPEG SUN.
-LJI is a federally fudned program
+Dave Baxter/ Local Journalism Initiative Reporter/WINNIPEG SUN/LJI is a federally funded program.